-36. In addition to 2 to be fully displaced residential houses there will be temporary impact on 3 residential lands.
+36. In addition to the two which will be fully displaced residential houses, there will be temporary impact on three residential lands.
 This temporary impact will mainly affect backyards of these households.
 The detailed estimation of land impact amount and extent is given in table 2.7.